SCOPE / VISIBILITY

 In the example above, also the parameters P1 and P2 are local variables.

-- Things that are declared in the implementation section of a unit (before any procedure or function) have a scope limited to the implementation section of that unit.
+- Identifiers that are declared in the implementation section of a unit (before any procedure or function) have a scope limited to the implementation section of that unit.
 Example:

 procedure TForm1.Button1Click(Sender: TObject);

 Here, the variable FullName is accessible from any procedure and function in the implementation section.
 But FullName is not accessible from anywhere in the interface section, nor from any other unit.